-Professor Zoharah Simmons (Religion) will participate in a Freedom Summer Symposium that will take place on September 30 and October 1, 2014.
+On September 30 and October 1, 2014, Professor Zoharah Simmons (Religion) will participate in a Freedom Summer Symposium.
 Freedom Summer was a campaign in Mississippi organized by a coalition of civil rights organizations in the summer of 1964 to attempt to register as many African-American voters as possible in the state, which had historically excluded most blacks from voting.
-On Tuesday, September 30, at 5:30pm in the Florida Gymnasium, Room 270, there will be a screening of the film Freedom Summer (from PBS'S American Experience Series).
-On Wednesday, October 1, at 5:30pm in the Florida Gymnasium, Room 270, there will be a panel discussion featuring Freedom Summer veterans, Dream Defenders, scholars, and activists, including Professors Simmons, Sarah Blanc (Samuel Proctor Oral History Program), Amanda Nelson, and Paul Ortiz (History).
-This event is sponsored by the UF African American Studies Department, the Samuel Proctor Oral History Program, and the UF Department of Religion.
+Events include: on Tuesday, September 30, at 5:30pm in the Florida Gymnasium, Room 270, a screening of the film Freedom Summer (from PBS'S American Experience Series); on Wednesday, October 1, at 5:30pm in the Florida Gymnasium, Room 270, a panel discussion featuring Freedom Summer veterans, Dream Defenders, scholars, and activists, including Professors Simmons, Sarah Blanc (Samuel Proctor Oral History Program), Amanda Nelson, and Paul Ortiz (History).
+The Symposium is sponsored by the UF African American Studies Department, the Samuel Proctor Oral History Program, and the UF Department of Religion.

-The American Indian and Indigenous Studies Program is pleased to announce the Forum Indigenous Knowledge, Spirituality and the Future of Humans in Nature: Experiences from North and South America which will take place on October 13, 2014, from 3:00-6:40pm in Keene-Flint Hall, Room 105.
-Speakers are: Marcus Briggs-Cloud (Maskoke Nation, UF) on "Indigenous Ceremonialism;" James Treat (Illinois) on "Peyote women;" William Lyon (Missouri) on "The Interface of Quantum Mechanics and Magic;" Ana Mariella Bacigalupo (SUNY Buffalo) on "Shamanic Rebirth through Mapuche Indigenous 'Bibles;'" and Robin M. Wright (Religion - UF) on "The Falling Sky and 'The Warnings of Mandu:' Prophetic Visions of Amazonian Shamans."
-The event is co-sponsored by the International Society for the Study of Religion, Nature, and Culture; the American Indian and Indigenous Studies Program; the Department of Religion; and UF Cultural Engagement.
-The public is welcome; refreshments will be served.
-For further information, contact Prof. Robin M. Wright at baniwa05@ufl.edu or 352-392-1625.
+The American Indian and Indigenous Studies Program is pleased to announce the Forum Indigenous Knowledge, Spirituality and the Future of Humans in Nature: Experiences from North and South America, which will take place on October 13, 2014, from 3:00-6:40pm in Keene-Flint Hall, Room 105.
+Speakers will be: Marcus Briggs-Cloud (Maskoke Nation, UF) on "Indigenous Ceremonialism;" James Treat (Illinois) on "Peyote women;" William Lyon (Missouri) on "The Interface of Quantum Mechanics and Magic;" Ana Mariella Bacigalupo (SUNY Buffalo) on "Shamanic Rebirth through Mapuche Indigenous 'Bibles;" and Robin M. Wright (Religion - UF) on "The Falling Sky and 'The Warnings of Mandu:' Prophetic Visions of Amazonian Shamans."
+The event is co-sponsored by the International Society for the Study of Religion, Nature, and Culture; the John Templeton Foundation; the American Indian and Indigenous Studies Program; the Department of Religion; and UF Cultural Engagement.
+The event is open to the public and refreshments will be served.
+For more information, contact Prof. Robin M. Wright at baniwa05@ufl.edu or 352-392-1625.